How Often Should You Change Your Pillows?

 Reasons to Replace Pillows

 The right kind of pillow can help improve sleep quality.
 However, they don’t last forever.
 Materials and fillings break up over time.
 Aside from this, pillows are excellent depositories for sweat, dirt, dust, germs, saliva and even fungus.
-Yes, we change pillowcases more frequently than pillows but these gross stuff can actually seep into the fibres or material of the pillow.
+Yes, we change pillowcases more frequently than pillows but these gross substances can actually seep into the fibres or material of the pillow.
 This is why they need replacing.

 As more saliva, hair, dirt and germs get deposited into your pillow, dust mites will become more attracted to it.
-Dust mites multiply quickly, and even if you don’t notice it, they actually add weight to your pillows.
+Dust mites multiply quickly, and even if you don’t notice them, they actually add weight to your pillows.
 Dust mites are not really dangerous because all they do is feed on your dead skin cells, but thinking about them can be unsettling.
-People with allergies have a bigger problem though because they can actually worsen their symptoms, which could then interfere with sleep
+People with allergies have a bigger problem though because they can actually worsen their symptoms, which could then interfere with sleep.

 Aside from this, the covering and filling break down after years of use.
 For example, fibrefill pillows get clumpy over time.
 Even if they are fluffed every day, the fibres will eventually bind together and form clumps, which can prevent you from having a good night’s rest.

-Materials for contoured pillows also break down after repeated use.
+Memory foam can also break down after repeated use.
 Over time, you might find that it no longer provides the same support as before, so sleep quality can get poorer as the years roll by.
 Dust mite presence can also contribute to the material breakdown of your pillows.

-When to Replace Pillows
+When to Replace Pillows?

 Signs to Replace Your Pillows